nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 * Install venv using `sudo apt install python3-venv`

-## Install multiple python versions using deadsnakes ppa
+## Setup multiple python versions using deadsnakes ppa
 * deadsnakes ppa contains multiple versions of python that can be installed and used in Ubuntu
 * Add deadsnakes ppa repository using `sudo add-apt-repository ppa:deadsnakes/ppa`
 * Now multiple python versions can be installed.
 For example python 3.7 and python 3.9 can be installed using the following commands